marcorieser/statamic-instagram/README.md

 # Statamic Instagram

-> Statamic Instagram lets you fetch data via the Instagram API into your Statamic site.
+> Statamic Instagram lets you fetch data via the Instagram Business API into your Statamic site.

 ## Features